appventuremoment/y5-cs-ai-module/Written Test Cheathsheet/info dump.md

-# This is simply a reference for important things to note down when writing the cheat sheet
+# This is simply a reference for important things to note down when writing the cheat sheet.
+It is not exhaustive of all the information tested.

 ## Chapter 1
 - Turing test: Human asks a machine and a human questions.
 Based only from the responses, determine which is the AI and which is the human.
 If the human is unable to distinguish or chooses wrongly, the machine passes the turing test